Home

 The Loyal Son

-We must understand, that this is coming from the only person who had stood by him, when nobody else would.
-A person that loves him so-much-so, that she is willing to stand between him and the wrath of God, so that he may be spared.
-I ask you today, if you were in Jacob's place -- could you say no to her?
+Now keep in mind, that this is coming from the only person who'd stood by him, when nobody else would.
+A person that loved him so-much-so, that she's willing to stand between him and the wrath of God, so that his life may be spared.
+Now I ask you today, if you were in Jacob's place, could you say no to her?

-In my last article, I pointed out how I didn't hold the viewpoint that the planned deception, that was being crafted by Rebekah was meant to be done in some kind of vile and malicious way towards her husband Isaac.
+In my last article, I pointed out that I didn't hold the viewpoint that Rebekah's planned deception was meant to be done in some kind of vile and malicious way towards her husband Isaac.

-Keep in mind that when this account is read carefully, we'll find that all parties were at fault, and not just Rebekah and Jacob -- as most people have taught and preached.
+Also, keep in mind that when this account is read carefully, one will find that all parties were at fault, not just Rebekah and Jacob, as most people have taught and preached.

-But does this mean that I'm trying to say that they were bad people, when it comes to the household of Isaac and Rebekah?
-Of course not, in fact -- I believe that the actions from three out of the four, were simply caused by the tremendous love that they had for one another, nothing more, nothing less.
+But to be clear, I'm not trying to say that Isaac, Rebekah, and their sons were bad people overall.
+Of course, I don't believe that.
+I think that the actions from three out of the four were caused by their tremendous love for one another -- nothing more, nothing less.

 Bible Study Online